phoenixframework/phoenix/guides/plug.md

 end
 ```

-To give it a try, let's add this plug to our router:
+To give it a try, let's add this module plug to our router, by appending `plug HelloWeb.Plugs.Locale, "en"`  to our `:browser` pipeline in `lib/hello_web/router.ex`:

 ```elixir
 defmodule HelloWeb.Router do